mb256/web/README.md

 # web
 Web Portal for personal info pages and other activity

+##
+Django based application managed by Poetry.